IanAragonSaenz/Stuff-Trading-App/README.md

 * Your app interacts with Parse.
 * You can log in/log out of your app as a user.
-* You can sign up with a new user profile .
+* You can sign up with a new user profile.
 * The user can see his own profile.
 * The user can see other users profiles.
 * The user go to other user profile by clicking the profile pic in a post.